Divy1211/T5-Notes/docs/courses/cse/notes/w3/os_struct.md

 1. Pros: distinct performance advantage due to little overhead in SVC/communication within the kernel.
 2. Cons: difficult to implement and maintain.

-Other monolithic dual mode oS: BSD and Solaris
+Other monolithic dual mode OS: BSD and Solaris

 ### Layered Approach